opensensorhub/osh-addons/sensors/health/sensorhub-driver-oura/README.md

 - **Module Name:** A name for the instance of the driver
 - **Serial Number:** The platforms serial number, or a unique identifier
 - **Auto Start:** Check the box to start this module when OSH node is launched
+- **Ring ID:** Add information to identify each oura ring in --/resources/Oura.csvs

 Storage:
 Select ```Storage``` from the left hand accordion control and right click for context sensitive menu in accordion control